Do you ever wish that you could be one of those people who truly enjoys the little things in life?

 And it’s from this place that true happiness, grace and contentment begins.
 Quietly.
 From within.

 Holy shit!
-My cynical side didn’t shut up, it went to sleep.
-It’s okay – I’m sure it will be back in full swing next week.
+My cynical side didn’t just shut up, it went to sleep.
+It’s okay – I’m sure it’ll be back in full swing next week.

 Last week I gave you six reasons why people don’t eat healthier.
-Today I’m giving you six more, along with more no-bullshit advice to get over it.
+Today I’m giving you six more, along with more no-bullshit advice to get over them.